chingjunehao/chingjunehao.github.io/_posts/2017-10-18-beginningoflearning.md

 The whole classification part is a fully connected layer, which starts with **flattening step**, then **fully connected layer**(which is layer full of connections to do classification, also called dense layer) and end with **softmax function**.

-ANN classifier needs individual features, just like any other classifier.
+Artificial Neural Network classifier needs individual features, just like any other classifier.
 This means it needs a feature vector.

 #### 1. Flattening Step
 Therefore, you need to convert the output of the convolutional part of the CNN into a 1D feature vector, to be used by the ANN part of it.
 This operation is called flattening.
 It gets the output of the convolutional layers, flattens all its structure to create a single long feature vector to be used by the dense layer for the final classification.(Like the long vector in the image below.)